roykroth/roth-recipes/_recipes/aloo-gobi.md

 directions:
 - combine all ingredients except cilantro in slow cooker.
 Stir well to coat everything in the spices.
-- Cook on low for 4 hours, stirring occassionally.
+- Cook on low for 4 hours, stirring occasionally.
 - Add cilantro just before serving

 ---